 Pricing: Storm Panels, Shutters & Screens, Cheapest to Most Expensive

-You’re shopping for hurricane protection for your windows— and you’re in the right place.
-While strength, functionality and aesthetics certainly play a huge role in making your decision, cost is often the first thing many consider when choosing impact-safe window treatments.
+If you’re shopping for hurricane protection for your window, you’re in the right place!
+While strength, functionality, and aesthetics certainly play a huge role in making your decision, the cost is often the first thing many consider when choosing impact-safe window treatments.

-Let’s look at the most common hurricane window covers, from lowest cost to highest, to help you understand hurricane shutter cost and help you find the most affordable protection for your needs:
+Let’s look at the most common hurricane window covers from lowest cost to highest, to help you understand hurricane shutter cost and help you find the most affordable protection for your needs:

 Storm Panels: $5-15 sq ft

-- Storm panel materials aren’t as costly to get/as complex to make as, say, shutters or screens.
-Typically, storm panels are made out of steel, aluminum or a clear/white plastic.
+- Storm panel materials aren’t as costly to get/as complex to make as, say, hurricane shutters or screens.
+Typically, storm panels are made out of steel, aluminum, or clear/white plastic.

 - Storm panels aren’t fixed features.
 They can be removed and don’t need costly hardware or framing to secure.

-Here at Storm Solutions, our storm panel costs varies depending on the material you choose.
-Steel panels average around $5-10 a square foot while Lexan clear plastic or aluminum panels run roughly $10-15 sq ft.
+Here at Storm Solutions, our storm panel costs vary depending on the material you choose.
+Steel panels average around $5-10 a square foot, while Lexan clear plastic or aluminum panels run roughly $10-15 sq ft.
 Discover the benefits of choosing storm panels or view our stock.

 Accordion Shutters: $15-20 sq ft

-- Accordion shutters are permanently installed.
+- Accordion shutters are installed permanently.
 They require a roller-carriage system/ window track, which they slide open and closed on.

 - Accordion shutters can have a lock system.
 Some accordion shutters come with a center handle and key lock on the inside or outside of the treatment.
 This can help to reduce the chance of theft.

 As for hurricane shutter cost, our accordion shutters cost between $15-20 a square foot, depending on the vertical slat size or stacking option you choose.
 Learn more about our accordion shutters here and discover why shutters, in general, are such a popular form of hurricane protection for Florida homes and businesses.

 Hurricane Screens: $20-30 sq ft

-- There’s various track or slide systems to choose from.
+- There are various track or slide systems to choose from.
 Learn more about the different types of hurricane screens here.

 - Hurricane screens can be motorized.
 Your screens can open and close on command instead of needing to manually crank.
 This added luxury comes with an additional price tag to your hurricane shutter cost.
 Here at Storm Solutions, it’s an extra $600.

 Roll Down Shutters: $25-35 sq ft

-Our line of hurricane roll down shutters are priced between $25-35 a square foot and are probably our best seller!
+Our line of hurricane roll-down shutters are priced between $25-35 a square foot and are probably our best seller!
 Continue researching our roll-down shutters here.

 Bahama Shutters: $40-50 sq ft

-Bahama shutters are desired primarily for their elevated aesthetic: they often look much nicer and blend into your home’s design than other hurricane window treatments.
+Bahama shutters are desired primarily for their elevated aesthetic.
+They often look much nicer and blend into your home’s design than other hurricane shutters.
 These permanently affixed shutters are mounted above your windows and can open at a 45-degree angle.
 Bahama hurricane shutters have the highest hurricane shutter cost when compared with other options, because:

 - Bahama shutters offer permanent shade protection.
 Even when cracked open, your home will always be shielded against Florida’s intense sunshine.

-As the most highly desired hurricane window treatment, bahama shutters cost between $40-50 a square foot.
+As the most highly desired hurricane window treatment, Bahama shutters cost between $40-50 a square foot.
 Discover Everything You Need to Know About Bahama Shutters or ask us about our inventory.

 Extend Your Hurricane Protection